mparkersimms/data-structures-and-algorithms2/utilities/README.md

 queue, then removed from the queue and added to an array list. as a value is removed from the queue, its left and right nodes are added to the queue respectively if they exist.
 As long as the queue has values, the while loop will continue to loop and add values from the queue to the array list.

+Code Challenge 18
+The method FizzBuzzTree takes in a tree and returns a new tree with the values of each node changed to "fizz" if it is divisible by 3, "Buzz" if it is divisible by 5, and "FizzBuzz" if it is divisible by 3 and 5. the value of each node will stay the same if it doesnt fit either of those cases.
 ## Big O
 Challenge 12
 Time: O(1);